Two beams are better than one: Enabling reliable and high throughput mmWave links: Constructive Multi-beam is optimal for SNR and throughput for general k-path channel

-which converges to optimal SNR for $B=L$.
 The optimal ML beamformer requires per-antenna channel estimate which has a high complexity in terms of beam probing overhead~\cite{palacios2018adaptive}. \textit{Since mmWave channel is sparse and there are only 1 or 2 strong reflected paths in addition to the direct path, the multi-beam with 2-3 beams provides SNR gain comparable to the optimal beam with significantly lower overhead.}